gemseo/gemseo/doc_src/tutorials/basics_of_optimization/simple_opt_example.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Firstly, by means of the :func:`.create_discipline` API function,
-we create a :class:`.MDODiscipline` of :class:`.AutoPyDiscipline` type
+we create an :class:`.MDODiscipline` of :class:`.AutoPyDiscipline` type
 from a python function:

 .. code::